luketudge/introduction-to-programming/README.md

 ## Example programs

 There are some example programs in the [examples directory](content/examples).
-These are linked to in the notes.
+These are referred to in the notes.

 ## Contributing